Nice to meet you.

 To create this list, I started by analyzing G2 Grid reports and reading real user reviews to see which contract management software people actually rely on.
 From there, I tested and compared each tool, looking for features that make contract workflows smoother.

 This hands-on process helped me determine what each software does best.
-To add more perspective, I also used AI to analyze product reviews on G2, highlighting what real users love (and what frustrates them) about these tools.
+To add more perspective, I also used AI to analyze product reviews on G2, highlighting what real users love (and dislike) about these tools.
+In cases where I couldn’t personally test a tool due to limited access, I consulted a professional with hands-on experience and validated their insights using verified G2 reviews.

 What do I look for in contract management software?